pgodowski/orm/notes/Notes.md

 - how to resize operators (given their sizes are specified in their CSV file, managed by OLM)?
 - what defined the 'Application' in Turbo?
+- How to check ORM CR got 'registered'?

+### Answered

-- in ORM definition: Deployment, ReplicaSet or StatefulSet?
+- in ORM definition: Deployment, ReplicaSet or StatefulSet? (answer: whatever is managed by the operator)
-- in which namespace ORM CR to be created?
+- in which namespace ORM CR to be created? (in workload's namespace)
 - Operator managed resources control: https://github.com/turbonomic/kubeturbo/pull/441
-- How to check ORM CR got 'registered'?